 Ray grew up in Southern England on the North Downs.
 There he discovered a countryside abundant with wildlife.
 Developing a unique attunement to his local environment, he learned to track foxes into the forest.
 Little did he realise that he was embarking on a journey that would become his life’s mission.
 Wanting to be able to sleep out on the trail yet unable to afford camping equipment, he resorted to a more Robinson Crusoe approach to solving the problem.

 It was his school judo teacher Kingsley who fired his imagination and encouraged him to look at the world in a different way.
 Ray found Kingsley to be a wonderful man.
 He had fought behind enemy lines in Burma during the Second World War.
-He taught Ray to challenge conventional wisdom and practices.
-"You don't need equipment, you need knowledge to survive in the wild", he would tell him.
-"Maximum efficiency from minimum effort", was another of his themes.
+He taught Ray to challenge conventional wisdom and practices, and he would tell him.
+“Maximum efficiency from minimum effort”, was another of his themes.

-These simple principles have been enshrined in Ray's Bushcraft philosophy, in both his writing and his teaching.
+These simple principles have been enshrined in Ray’s Bushcraft philosophy, in both his writing and his teaching.
 Ray digested every scrap of information relating to survival that he could find in his local library.
-He begain to re-learn skills that had not used on the North Downs for ten thousand years.
+He began to learn skills that had not used on the North Downs for ten thousand years.

 Since those early days Ray has expanded his horizons literally travelling the World over many times.
 Conversing in the universal language of Bushcraft, he has won the friendship of many of the Earth’s first Nations.
 He has been privileged to accompany them while hunting, tracking, and searching for wild plants for food and medicine.